 Return value

-The function returns a new string with the matched pattern replaced by the replacement string.
+A new string with the matched pattern replaced.
 The original string remains unchanged.

 Example